This guide explains the main concepts of Data Flow's architecture:

 jdbc sink applications are running on the specified platform and have no connection to the Data Flow or Skipper server.

-The runtime architecture of a stream consisting of applications that can have multiple inputs and outputs is shown below.
+The following image shows the runtime architecture of a stream consisting of applications that can have multiple inputs and outputs:

-The Stream Application DSL to define this architecture the double pipe symbol (
+The Stream Application DSL to define this architecture uses the double pipe symbol (

 ||) instead of the single pipe (

-and when deploying this Stream more information describing how to connect each application to another using the messaging system is required to be provided.
+Also, when you deploy this stream, you must provide more information that describes how to connect each application to another by using the messaging system.

-The runtime architecture for a Task and a Spring Batch Job is shown below.
+The following image shows the runtime architecture for a Task and a Spring Batch job:

-The runtime architecture for a composed task is shown below.
+The following image shows the runtime architecture for a composed task:

-The Data Flow and Skipper Server can be deployed on Cloud Foundry, Kubernetes, and your local Machine.
+You can deploy the Spring Cloud Data Flow Server and the Skipper Server on Cloud Foundry, Kubernetes, and your local machine.